Introduction

 risk (logrr

-) with exponential
+) with exp

 link and not the

-case the RR
+estimate (in this case the RR

 ) to the bounds.
-We can see that this does not
+We can see

-happen here as for example in the case of smoking the
+that this does not happen here as for example in the case of

-RR is 1.59 [1.15-2.20] and:
+smoking the RR is 1.59 [1.15-2.20] and:

 2.20 - 1.59